wksinha/algorithm-template-library/README.md

 A collection of algorithms for competitive programming contests.
 This is a **work-in-progress**.
 For a more complete version, algorithms in Java can be found under the `archive/old-version` branch.

+## Templates
-## I/O
+- I/O
-Auxiliary templates for efficient, convenient I/O.

-## Sorting
+- Sorting
-A comparative analysis of sorting algorithms.

-## Pattern Matching
+- Pattern Matching
-A comparative analysis of pattern matching algorithms.

-## Modular Integers
+- Modular Arithmetic
-A basic modular arithmetic library.

 ## TO-DO
 - Add vectorization